berlin0489210/ML_Project/README.md

 - Calculating the recipe WE as a weighted average of the reviews embeddings from the first part of the project, and using TF-IDF scores as weights, with the idea to emphasize more informative terms.

 Both approaches produced similar results; in this report, we present findings based on the first method.
-The second approach and the comparison between both can be found on Notebook `‘MLA Project_RS.ipynb’`.
+The second approach and the comparison between both can be found on Notebook `‘/recipes/Intermediate Notebooks/MLA Project_RS.ipynb’`.

 Following that, we analyzed the review dataset and confirmed that many users had only a few contributions, while a smaller group had a significantly higher number of reviews, as expected from  theory class.
 We identified that the largest number of reviews came from the username 'Anonymous', which likely does not represent a single individual.
 Therefore, we excluded these reviews from the dataset.